SahanaVinayagan/Simple-Portfolio-/Readme.md

-This is a personal portfolio website project that displays my profile, skills, resume, and contact details using HTML, CSS, and JavaScript.
-It includes features like dark mode, responsive design, and clean navigation.
-The content is for academic/demo purposes and can be easily customized.
+This is a personal portfolio website project using HTML, CSS, and JavaScript.
+It features a responsive design, dark mode toggle, and clean navigation.
+The content is minimal and created for academic or demo purposes as part of an assignment, but it can be easily expanded with more details or sections as needed.

 Pages